luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

 Hold up the printed charuco board (or laptop with the image displayed on the screen) so that the whole of the calibration board is displayed within both video streams.

-Match the orientation of the overlaid polygon and press [SPACEBAR] to capture an image.
+Match the orientation of the overlayed polygon and press [SPACEBAR] to capture an image.
 The charuco board pattern does not need to match the polygon exactly, but it is important to use the polygon as a guideline for angling and location relative to the camera.
-There are 13 required polygon positions.
+There are 39 required polygon positions.
+Note that the number of required polygon positions can be manually changed, but might impact the accuracy of the calibration.

 After capturing images for all of the polygon positions, the calibration image processing step will begin.
 If successful, the calibration data will be written to EEPROM and a copy of it will be created in files under